muratk5n/thirdwave/en/2022/10/world-commerce.md

 # World Trade, Import/Exports

 BACI dataset [1] provides data on bilateral trade flows for 200 countries at the product level (5000 products).
-I took the BACI_HS17_V202201.zip file, processed the file for 2019 using code below.
-As each dyad-product is processed line by line, the code creates a relation matrix, if there is trade between country `i` and `j` its value is added in `A[i,j]` for each product.

-The first analysis simply sums all product trades at bilateral level, to create a trade flow number between two countries.
+Used the BACI_HS17_V202201.zip file, processed it for 2019 using code below.
+As each country-dyad-product is processed line by line, the code creates a relation matrix, if there is trade between country `i` and `j` its value is added in `A[i,j]` for each product.
+First analysis simply sums all product trades at bilateral level, to create a trade flow number between two countries.
 To keep visualization simple, exports and imports are added to each other.

-Using the final relation matrix, first let's do simple counts,
+With the final relation matrix, first simple counts,

 ```python
 import scipy.io as io